tudypie/memories-of-us/README.md

-# Unity game made for ITEC 2024
+# 🎮 Unity game made for ITEC 2024

-## Hackathon hosted in partnership with Faculty of Automation and Computing and Politehnica University of Timișoara
+## 🧑🏻‍💻 Hackathon hosted in partnership with Faculty of Automation and Computing and Politehnica University of Timișoara

-## Ranked 3rd place
+## 🏆 Ranked 3rd place

-### 3D models used:

-### 🎨 Assets Credits
+### 🎨 Assets Credits (from sketchfab)

-#### This project uses the following 3D models from Sketchfab:

 - [Flourbag](https://skfb.ly/6XvrX) by Thunder
 - [Egg box](https://skfb.ly/6WMqA) by Antoine Dresen